psrenergy-docs/ncp-release-notes/docs/home.md

 * Extended the automatic infeasibility detector for the optimization process.
 * Reformulated the unit commitment representation of thermal plants.
 * Power View module (visualization of transmission network and results) updated to the version 1.5 with animation recording tool.
-* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignation of Thermal Plants.
+* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignment of Thermal Plants.
 * Improved the memory allocation of some variables/constraints.
 * Extended the possibility to define more than 365 days of data at once in chronological grids.
 * Added the new format (linear / tabular) for CSV import/export tool data in System Demand and System Market Price screens.